usgrant4/OpenAI_Resume_Tailor/README.md

     source venv/bin/activate  # On Windows, use `venv\Scripts\activate`
     ```
 2.  **Install Dependencies**
-    Create a `requirements.txt` file with the content below and run `pip install -r requirements.txt`.
+    Run `pip install -r requirements.txt` to install all necessary packages.
+The contents of `requirements.txt` should be:
     ```text
     # requirements.txt
     openai